 Plan your own Record & Badge Tasks to be flown at SES.

 I suggest that you read anything you can get your hands on.
 Look over the data and make a prediction of the day before you fly, then compare this to what really happens.
 Most of the linked resources are not explained in too much depth by me because a lot of in-depth instructions and details are available from most of those sites.
 A good example is Unisys Weather which has a lot of details on how to read their graphics.
 Also explore the University web sites which have tutorials.
 I have added a ranking system of asterisks next to the titles of the links I have found most useful up to 4 "*".
 For thermal forecasting the Thermal Index, RAOB Soundings and other Upper Air Soundings are the most useful tools, start with these.
+Many links have become a bit obsolete since the Blipmaps and XC Skies have appeared.
 Many of the other instability indexes are listed but are usually harder to apply.
-The K index and some of the others deal with the atmosphere higher up than most of us fly (500mb - 18,000').
+Plymouth State University Meteorology Cloud Boutique

 |